barahona-research-group/PyGenStability/docs/index_readme.md

 ## Run example

-In the `example` folder, a demo script with stochastic block model can be tried with
+In the `example` folder, a demo script with a stochastic block model can be tried with

 ```
 python simple_example.py